<> <> <> <>

 Does Botox help with hair loss?

 The most common cause of hair loss is genetics, known as androgenetic alopecia.
-Other major causes are hormone-related (like thyroid problems), stress, dieting and vitamin deficiency.
+Other major causes are hormone-related, stress, dieting and vitamin deficiency.

 Not surprisingly, there is no evidence that intensive hair conditioning treatments such as hair Botox are effective in treating hair loss.
 As far as we know, hair Botox acts as a deep conditioning treatment but does not affect the growth rate of the hair strands.